lincc-frameworks/python-project-template/docs/practices/ci_precommit.rst

 `pre-commit <https://pre-commit.com>`_ hooks should be setup locally, so one can apply the required fixes before committing.
-That is an assumption not all developers comply with, and therefore, it's useful to have a GitHub workflow to help enforcing code style and keep it consistent during development.
+That is an assumption not all developers comply with, and therefore, it's useful to have a GitHub workflow to help enforcing code style and keeping it consistent during development.

 Using `pre-commit.ci lite <https://pre-commit.ci/lite>`_, we incorporate a bot into our project that performs as many automatic fixes as possible and reports